lcaprini/translations_keychain/README.md

-# i18n_generator
+# translations_keychain

-`i18n_generator` is a small Dart builder that converts the local JSON files used for translations into a Dart abstract class.
+`translations_keychain` is a small Dart builder that converts the local JSON files used for translations into a Dart abstract class.

-When `i18n_generator` is running in watch mode, you could simply edit your JSON file and the abstract class will be automatically updated.
+When `translations_keychain` is running in watch mode, you could simply edit your JSON file and the abstract class will be automatically updated.

 ### Features